What are the advantages of Impact Drivers?

 you'll feel the pulsing of the strikes but the chuck won't acually rotate.

-Finally, some impact drivers do not have a clutch, which means you need to be very careful
+Finally, some impact drivers do not have a clutch,

-if you're driving something that could be over-tightened or broken by the high torque.
+that could be over-tightened or broken by the high torque.

-Another clear advantage of impact drivers is that you do not have to hold them tightly
+Another clear advantage of impact drivers is that

-to provide the torque.
+you do not have to hold them tightly to provide the torque.

 The momentum of the rotating striker inside is what provides the rotating force,